henrique-pimenta/autotrade-admin-api/README.md

 # autotrade-admin-api
+A backend microservice of a platform for trading vehicles.
+Built with Django REST Framework and PostgreSQL to be used in conjunction with https://github.com/henrique-pimenta/autotrade-sales-api

 ## Local testing instructions
 In order to start the application, follow these steps in the root directory of your local repository with an active virtual environment: